TimNeubrander/pstmp/README.md

 - Podcast Audio
 - social media public (reddit, twitter)
 - social media DM
-- multi contrubitor (wikipedia, git)
+- multi contributor (Wikipedia, git)
 - Forum (stack overflow)

 Challenges
 - Are URIs requirements
-- protocol for "Privacy-ish" preservation (may not be compatable with both verifiable and reconstructable)
+- protocol for "Privacy-ish" preservation (may not be compatible with both verifiable and reconstructable)
 - federated gatekeeping for private group discussions
 - onboarding content (claim, reputation, or proof)

-On-ramp 2. allow for hybrid participation on existing platforms
+## On-ramp 2. allow for hybrid participation on existing platforms

 Publication
 - Creditright over copyright (copyright to protect creditright by default.
 May be solved by Creative Commons?)